 Federico Garcia LorcaThere is nothing more poetic and terrible than the skyscrapers' battle with the heavens that cover them.
 Snow, rain, and mist highlight, drench, or conceal the vast towers, but those towers, hostile to mystery and blind to any sort of play, shear off the rain's tresses and shine their three thousand swords through the soft swan of the fog.

-Federico Garcia LorcaThe day hunger disappears, the world will see the greatest spiritual explosion humanity has ever seen.
+Federico Garcia LorcaThe day that hunger is eradicated from the earth there will be the greatest spiritual explosion the world has ever known.
+Humanity cannot imagine the joy that will burst into the world.

 Federico Garcia Lorca